 Council Actions Taken to Address Evictions During COVID19:

-On March 26, 2020, the Austin City Council adopted an ordinance that applies when a tenant is unable to pay rent on time because the tenant lost wages, income, or revenue or incurs delinquent payments due to the local disaster and the landlord wants to evict the tenant.
+In March, the Austin City Council adopted an ordinance that applies when a tenant is unable to pay rent on time because the tenant lost wages, income, or revenue or incurs delinquent payments due to the local disaster and the landlord wants to evict the tenant.
 The ordinance requires a landlord to give the tenant a “Notice of Proposed Eviction”.

 Further protections are afforded under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Under the CARES Act, landlords renting out homes subsidized by the federal government, financed by a federally backed mortgage, or paid for by low-income tax credits can’t begin evicting tenants until August 24, 2020.
 Landlords at these complexes also cannot charge tenants late fees or penalize them another way for unpaid rent.
 Local groups, including Texas RioGrande Legal Aid and Building And Strengthening Tenant Action (BASTA), have put together a searchable map for tenants in Texas to find out if they're protected under this federal rule.